unixbhaskar/slpkg/README.rst

 .. code-block:: bash

 	$ slpkg -f termcolor
-	The package is installed on your system
+	The package `termcolor` is installed on your system

 Display the contents of the package: